-We have audited the financial report of Construction Forestry Maritime Mining and Energy Union - Mining and Energy Division - Tasmanian District Branch (the Union), which comprises the balance sheet as at 31 December 2022, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, notes to the financial statements, including a summary of significant accounting policies, and the committee of management statement, the subsection 255(2A) report and the officer declaration statement.
+We have audited the financial report of Mining and Energy Union - Tasmanian Branch ("the Union"), which comprises the balance sheet as at 31 December 2024, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, notes to the financial statements, including material accounting policy information, and the committee of management statement, the subsection 255(2A) report and the officer declaration statement.

-In our opinion, the accompanying financial report presents fairly, in all material aspects, the financial position of the Construction Forestry Maritime Mining and Energy Union - Mining and Energy Division - Tasmanian District Branch as at 31 December 2022, and its financial performance and its cash flows for the year ended on that date in accordance with:
+In our opinion, the accompanying financial report presents fairly, in all material aspects, the financial position of the Mining and Energy Union - Tasmanian Branch as at 31 December 2024, and its financial performance and its cash flows for the year ended on that date in accordance with:

-- the Australian Accounting Standards; and - ii. any other requirements imposed by the reporting guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act).
+- i. the Australian Accounting Standards; and - ii. any other requirements imposed by the reporting guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act).